Israel7777/PythonDeviceBootup/README.md

-# PythonDeviceBootup
+# PythonAndroidDeviceScript
-Automation python script to restart the android device  [ Combination of Python and adb Commands ]
+Automation python script for android device  [ Combination of Python and adb Commands ]